 Modest workers’ cottages as the common housing type, often in consistent and repetitive terrace rows, with simple forms and detailing.

-Other development including larger Victorian dwellings and two-storey terrace houses; Edwardian dwellings on the site of the former Benevolent Asylum; and interwar buildings.
+Other development including larger Victorian dwellings and two-storey terrace houses; Edwardian and interwar dwellings on the site of the former Benevolent Asylum; and other Edwardian and interwar buildings located throughout the precinct.

 Typically low scale character, of one and two-storeys, with some larger three-storey buildings.

 Streets of consistent scale, or with greater scale diversity and contrasting modest and larger buildings.

+Nineteenth century residential development influenced by the precinct’s topography, with more substantial built form located in elevated areas of both suburbs, particularly Hotham Hill and between Spencer and King streets

-Streets which display historic mixed uses including residential, commercial, manufacturing and industrial uses.
+Streets which display a diversity of uses including residential, commercial, manufacturing and industrial.

 Nineteenth and twentieth century hotel buildings and shops located on corners and within residential street blocks.